mechpen/js-msg/README.md

 A directory could have a file `.data.yaml` that defines data at the directory level.
 A file could define data in its front matter as in [jelyll](https://jekyllrb.com/docs/front-matter/).
-Directory data and file data are merged to get the data to rendering the file.
+Directory data and file data are merged to get the rendering data.

 Data merging follows the "longest prefix rule".
 When there are conflicting keys, the value associates with the longest prefix of the